Night Ministry Rough Sleeper Outreach, taking God's Love and Compassion to the poor and homeless in Dundee and surrounding areas

 Excellence and professionalism - We believe that people in need deserve nothing but the highest standards of service and professionalism.
 All Night Ministry volunteers receive regular, high quality training and ongoing support to help them perform their role safely and to a high standard.

-Collaboration and partnership - The Night Ministry works in partnership with a wide range of statutory, voluntary, community & faith organisations.
+Collaboration and partnership - Night Ministry works in partnership with a wide range of statutory, voluntary, community & faith organisations.

 NIGHT MINISTRY STREET OUTREACH - FAITH IN ACTION, A MINISTRY OF PRESENCE.